yeezick/Bootcamper/native/README.md

 ### Dependencies

-By this point it should be safe to install the dependencies for the app with: `npm install`
+By this point it should be safe to install the dependencies for the app with:

+- `npm install`
+- `npm start`

 ## Resources